qsly09/fmask5/readme.md

 ## Getting Started
 We are working on detailed installation and usage instructions, which will be available soon.
+### Installation

 ## Complete Package
-You can download the compelete Fmask packages, including all historical versions, from [the fmask Google Drive](https://drive.google.com/drive/folders/1LIpHfPSS04reIjKnajniX9xCeVbycW3N?usp=sharing).
+You can download the complete Fmask packages, including all historical versions, from [the fmask Google Drive](https://drive.google.com/drive/folders/1LIpHfPSS04reIjKnajniX9xCeVbycW3N?usp=sharing).

 ## Version History
 ### v5.0.0